Imperial Roman army: Principales

 Below centurion rank, junior officers in the centuria were known as principales.
 Principales, together with some specialists, were classified in two pay-scales: sesquiplicarii ("one-and-a-half-pay soldiers") and duplicarii ("double-pay soldiers").
 These ranks probably most closely resembled the modern ranks of corporal and sergeant respectively.
 A higher rank of triplicarius ("triple-pay soldier") is attested very rarely in the 1st century and this pay-scale was probably short-lived.
 Sesquiplicarii included the cornicen (horn-blower), who blew the cornu, a long, three-piece circular horn.
 Above him was the tesserarius (literally "tablet-holder", from tessera = "wax tablet", on which the daily password was inscribed), who was the officer of the watch.
 Duplicarii, in ascending order of rank, were the optio, or centurion's deputy, who was appointed by his centurion and would expect to succeed him when the latter was promoted.
 While a centurion led his unit from the front in battle, his optio would bring up the rear.
 Responsible for preventing rankers from leaving the line, the optio was equipped with a long, silver-tipped stave which was used to push the rear ranks forward.
-Ranking just below centurion was the signifer (standard-bearer), who bore the centurias signum.
+Ranking just below centurion was the signifer (standard-bearer), who bore the centuria's signum.
 In the field, the signifer wore the skin of a wolf's head over his own.
 At the legionary level, the vexillarius had charge of the commander's vexillum, or banner, and accompanied the legatus in the field.
 The aquilifer bore the legion's aquila standard, and wore a lion's head.
 He accompanied the chief centurion, as did the legion's imaginifer, who bore a standard with the emperor's image.
 All these standard-bearers were duplicarii.